TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Fal/Architecture/Components.rst

 Drivers
 =======

-The driver does the actual actions on a file (e.g. moving, copying, etc.).
+The driver does the actual actions on a file (for example moving, copying, etc.).
 It can rely on the storage having done all the necessary checks before, so it doesn't need to worry about permissions and other rights.